abstracta/selenium-jenkins-ansible/getting-started/README.md

 These messages tell us that java and jenkins were installed correctly, that jenkins is running and also tell us the initial admin password, which we'll need in order to configure our Jenkins instance.

+Open the following url http://localhost:8080 locally from your Jenkins server or go to http://$virtualMachineIp:8080 from your own computer.

 ![Initial jenkins page](/getting-started/installingJenkins/img/Capture2.PNG)

 Now just copy the password that the playbook conveniently shows you, paste it in the field and click on Continue.